Humanizr/Humanizer/readme.md

 maxFileSize.LargestWholeNumberValue;   // 10
 ```

-If you want a string representation you can call `ToString` or `Humanize` on the ByteSize instance:
+If you want a string representation you can call `ToString` or `Humanize` interchangeably on the `ByteSize` instance:

 ```C#
 7.Bits().ToString();         // 7 b